-The school uses the Contextual Safeguarding School Beyond Referrals Self-Assessment Toolkit & Guidance to self-assess our response to harmful sexual behaviour.
+Tibshelf Schools Federation uses the Contextual Safeguarding School Beyond Referrals Self-Assessment Toolkit & Guidance to self-assess our response to harmful sexual behaviour.
 All relevant policies will be updated to reflect the lessons learnt and consideration given to the wider cultural issues within the school/college that enabled the behaviour to occur.